-BADAJOZ is close to the Portuguese border and Badajoz city is the administrative capital of the province.
-The historic town of a world of traditional Spanish living and customs, with hardly any foreigners very few tourist outside of the main towns and above all a land of glorious countryside. and Merida is the capital of Badajoz.
+BADAJOZ is close to the Portuguese border, Badajoz city is the administrative capital of the province.
+The historic town of a world of traditional Spanish living and customs, with hardly any foreigners, very few tourist outside of the main towns and above all a land of glorious countryside.

 ZAFRA and the surrounding area are like stepping back in time 30 years.
 A beautiful little town located at the base of the Sierra de Castellar Mountains, midway between Seville and Merida.
 Zafra is referred to as “Little Seville” with its narrow, winding streets and pretty plazas has a wealth of historical buildings and areas dating back to the 13th Century.
 The region is home to many species of wildlife especially birds and in particular birds of prey and storks can be seen nesting on many churches and other vantage points thought the area.

 The whole area around Orellana is akin to the English Lake District but on a larger scale and with a lot less rain and virtually no tourists.
 The lakes (Orellana, Zujar, Garcia Sola and Serena) are among the largest reservoirs in Europe.
 Summers are long and hot but comfortable by a cooling breeze off the lake, winters tend to be short and cold in the mornings and evenings but with frequent sunshine, frosts are extremely rare.